mondoohq/docs/docs/mql/resources/gcp-pack/gcp.project.dnsservice.managedzone.md

 **Description**

-Cloud DNS managed zone (a resource that represents a DNS zone hosted by the Cloud DNS service)
+Google Cloud (GCP) DNS managed zone (a resource that represents a DNS zone hosted by the Cloud DNS service)

 **Fields**